 - They are intended to be memorized, and are documented only in menus, tooltips, and Help.

-- They have effect throughout the entire program, but have no effect if they don't apply.
+- They have effect throughout the entire application, when supported.

-- They must be assigned consistently because they are memorized and not directly documented.
+- They should be assigned consistently as they are memorized and not directly documented.

 See Access keys page for more in-depth information for supporting access keys with UWP.